 In recent years, and especially over the last few months, economists and other public policy experts across the political spectrum have come to realize that zoning rules are a major obstacle to affordable housing and economic opportunity for the poor and lower middle class.
 By artificially restricting new construction, zoning and other similar land-use restrictions greatly increase the price of housing, and prevents the market from adjusting to increasing demand.
 This emerging consensus is a good sign, though it may be difficult to translate it into effective policy initiatives.

 Libertarians and other free market advocates have criticized zoning on such grounds for decades, at least as far back as the late Bernard Siegan’s classic 1972 book Land Use Without Zoning.
 Present-day pro-market scholars such as Steve Horwitz and Harvard economist Edward Glaeser have continued in a similar vein.
 More recently, however, the critique of zoning has been taken up by prominent left of center commentators.
-One particularly notable example is this widely quoted recent speech by Jason Furman, Chairman of President Obama’s Council of Economic Advisers, where he summarizes the evidence on zoning, as follows:
+One particularly notable example is this widely quoted recent speech by Jason Furman, Chair of President Obama’s Council of Economic Advisers, where he summarizes the evidence on zoning, as follows:

 [E]xcessive or unnecessary land use or zoning regulations have consequences that go beyond the housing market to impede mobility and thus contribute to rising inequality and declining productivity growth…